 vSAN System Baselines

-vSAN build recommendations are provided through vSAN system baselines for Update Manager.
+vSAN build recommendations are provided through vSAN system baselines for vSphere Lifecycle Manager.
 These system baselines are managed by vSAN.
 They are read-only and cannot be customized.

 vSAN generates one baseline group for each vSAN cluster. vSAN system baselines are listed in the Baselines pane of the Baselines and Groups tab.
 You can continue to create and remediate your own baselines.

-Update Manager automatically scans each vSAN cluster to check compliance against the baseline group.
-To upgrade your cluster, you must manually remediate the system baseline through Update Manager.
+vSphere Lifecycle Manager automatically scans each vSAN cluster to check compliance against the baseline group.
+To upgrade your cluster, you must manually remediate the system baseline through vSphere Lifecycle Manager.
 You can remediate vSAN system baseline on a single host or on the entire cluster.

 vSAN Release Catalog